sohonetlabs/test_json_fs/README.md

-    --uid UID             Set the UID for all files and directories (default: current user's UID) --gid GID             Set the GID for all files and directories (default: current user's GID) --mtime MTIME         Set the modification time for all files and directories (default: 2017-10-17) --fill-char FILL_CHAR
+    --uid UID             Set the UID for all files and directories (default: current user's UID) --gid GID             Set the GID for all files and directories (default: current user's GID) --mtime MTIME         Set the modification time for all files and directories (default: 2017-10-17) --unicode-normalization {NFC,NFD,none}
+                            Unicode normalization form to use (default: NFD, 'none' for no normalization) --fill-char FILL_CHAR
                             Character to fill read data with (default: null byte) --semi-random         Use semi-random data for file contents